noudess/docs-db-schema/docs/README.md

 This does not mean that past table creations match this specification, but that we intend to keep it consistent going forward.

+## Contributing

+For anyone interested in contributing to the database documentation.

+If a database table's page has an inaccuracy in a column, modify the database-schema-reference.yml.

+This is where all the table and column information is stored.

+Please do not submit pull requests modifying the .md files directly, as they will be over-written by the doc-gen.js.

 ## Table Names

 * lowercase